 Houston’s Restaurant offers a veggie plate and a vegetarian burger.
 Just be sure to order the burger on vegan bread.

-At IHOP, you can get hash browns, fresh fruit, grits, sautéed spinach and mushrooms, a plain baked potato, or a salad with fat-free or regular raspberry vinaigrette or light Italian dressing.
+At IHOP, you can get hash browns, fresh fruit, grits, sautéed spinach and mushrooms, a plain baked potato, or a salad with fat-free or regular raspberry vinaigrette dressing.

 The vegan options at Jason’s Deli include organic vegetable soup, a spinach veggie wrap (request no cheese), salsa, hummus, guacamole, and many options from the salad bar.
 Be sure to ask about the vegan status of each of these dishes—it varies by location.

-Johnny Rockets features The Streamliner, a vegan Boca burger with grilled onions, lettuce, tomatoes, pickles, and mustard.
+Johnny Rockets features a vegan gardein black bean burger with grilled onions, lettuce, tomatoes, pickles, and mustard.